andreipfeiffer/css-in-js/README.md

 - 😌 easy and simple to use API, a pleasure to work with
 - 😎 great design tokens management and usage
-- 🥰 documentation is exactly what you'd expect, no more, no less
+- 🥰 documentation is exactly what we'd expect: no more, no less

 <br />

 #### Worth mentioning observations

 - 😕 bundles nested styles even if they are not used in component
-- 😵 uses `insertRule()` in development also, so you cannot see what gets bundled
+- 😵 uses `insertRule()` in development also, so we cannot see what gets bundled
-- 🤨 it expands short-hand properties, from `padding: 1em;` to `padding-top: 1em; padding-right: 1em; padding-bottom: 1em; padding-left: 1em;`
+- 🤨 it expands short-hand properties, from `padding: 1em;` will become `padding-top: 1em; padding-right: 1em; padding-bottom: 1em; padding-left: 1em;`
 - 🤔 dynamic styles can be defined either using built-in `variants` (for predefined styles), or styles created inside the component to get access to the `props`
 - 🧐 would help a lot to get the search feature inside the docs